We successfully ran the first I DO course in the 2021-22 academic year and we want to continue creating the same sort of impact!

 Within the scope of the I DO - Project, founded at Rotterdam School of Management, our team of consultants advises the Rhiza foundation on Business Development, devising a social media marketing strategy and acquiring corporate partners, with the goal of increasing funding and brand awareness.

 Hannah Zapf, German, IBA3

 Working on my teams NGO's strategy and helping them get new sponsors has been a fun learning experience.
 I now understand what the role of a consultant is.
 Furthermore, working in a team with like-minded students has been a blast.
 I recommend joining I Do 100%!

 Olga Molinier, French, IBA3

 Helping our teams NGO on their marketing plan has allowed me to better understand how to pair the internal values of an organisation with their external environment.

 I DO is a fully accredited 15 ECs course in the second year of the BSc IBA and BSc BA.
 The 15 ECs count towards participants' study progress and are included in the required 60 ECs in the third year of both bachelor programmes.

-The course is split into two phases: analysis and action.
+The course is split into two phases: analysis and implementation.

-The analysis phase runs through September to December 2022 and incorporates theoretical preparation for the action phase.
+The analysis phase runs through September to November 2024 and incorporates theoretical preparation for the implementation phase.

-The action phase runs through January to June 2023; this is when students put their knowledge, skills and conclusions from the analysis phase into practice, and work directly with globally active NGOs.
+The implementation phase runs through December to June 2025; this is when students put their knowledge, skills and conclusions from the analysis phase into practice, and work directly with globally active NGOs.
 Both phases are aligned with the course’s conceptual framework to equip students with the skills and knowledge necessary to achieve a positive impact in the collaboration with NGOs.